Web3manager/XIONPAY/README.md

 # XIONPAY
-XIONPAY is a ZK-crypto address service for businesses - Powered by XION
+XIONPAY is a ZK-crypto payment platform for businesses - Powered by XION